adanjoga/evoclustering/README.md

 # Evolutionary clustering algorithms with `CODE`
 A repository of traditional and evolutionary clustering algorithms with `CODE`.

-> :bulb: **Tip:** Send me an email if you wish to add a paper to this list to adan.josegarcia@univ-lille.fr.
+> :bulb: Send me an email if you wish to add a paper to this list to adan.josegarcia@univ-lille.fr.
 Also, look at my paper surveying evolutionary clustering algorithms:
 > **Automatic clustering using nature-inspired metaheuristics: a survey** [[REF](https://doi.org/10.1016/j.asoc.2015.12.001)].

 ## Traditional clustering algorithm
 1. BLOCK-DBSCAN: Fast clustering for large scale data (2021) | [REF](https://doi.org/10.1016/j.patcog.2020.107624) | [C++ code](https://github.com/XFastDataLab/BLOCK-DBSCAN) |
 2. CDP: Clustering by fast search and find of density peaks (2014)| [REF](https://www.science.org/doi/10.1126/science.1242072) | [Matlab code](https://people.sissa.it/~laio/Research/Res_clustering.php) |
-3. Also, see the available Clustering Software packages where several traditional clustering algorithms are implemented!
+3. See the available Clustering Software packages where several traditional clustering algorithms are implemented!

 ## Single-objective algorithms